This guide covers troubleshooting for the Bark DNS web filter. If you're troubleshooting the Chrome or Edge extensions instead, refer to this guide.

 Advanced Troubleshooting: Transparent DNS Proxy

-Once that's done, let's see if a transparent proxy could be the culprit.
-A transparent DNS proxy is the practice of intercepting DNS requests destined for a specific recursive DNS server (like Bark's DNS Filter), and sending the DNS requests to a completely different DNS server.
+A transparent DNS proxy intercepts DNS requests meant for a specific server (like Bark's DNS filter) and redirects them to a different server.

-• Most "hardwired" ISPs (cable, DSL, fiber) in North America and Europe are not using transparent DNS proxies.
+Most cable, DSL, and fiber ISPs in North America and Europe do not use transparent DNS proxies.

-• Satellite ISPs and Telecom providers (3G/4G/LTE) are commonly using transparent DNS proxies for performance reasons.
+Satellite ISPs and telecom providers (3G/4G/LTE) commonly use them for performance reasons.

-How can I tell if I have a transparent DNS proxy?
+How do I check for a transparent DNS proxy?

-If the results show your Internet Service Provider, your DNS requests are being proxied by your ISP.
+If the results show your ISP, your DNS requests are being proxied.

-If you see another address (like 8.8.8.8), you may have a firewall or security device with an outdated rule that needs updating.
+If you see another address (like 8.8.8.8), a firewall or security device may have an outdated rule that needs updating.